The CCPC and protected disclosures

 - Name and contact details (anonymous disclosures are accepted and will be investigated in so far as possible).

 - A statement that the disclosure is being made under the Protected Disclosures Act 2014.

 - Name of any organisation involved.

 - A detailed description and as much information as possible relating to the alleged wrongdoing, including dates, if it is still ongoing, whether it has been disclosed previously and any evidence that would help in assessing the disclosure.

+Protected disclosures can be made to any Member of the Commission.
 All disclosures received will be taken seriously and will be addressed appropriately.

 Competition and Consumer Protection Commission